Anime Masterpieces

 Past events:

-Panelists: John W. Dower, Susan J. Napier, and Frederik L. Schodt
+Panelists: John W. Dower, Susan J. Napier, Frederik L. Schodt

 Tekkonkinkreet ©2006 Taiyo Matsumoto/Shogakukan, Aniplex, Asmik Ace, Beyond C, dentsu, TOKYO MX.
 Photos courtesy of Sony Pictures Home Entertainment Inc.